RWTH-EBC/ADDMo/README.md

 # How to set it up

-Clone the repository
+1. Clone the repository
 `git clone https://git-ce.rwth-aachen.de/ebc/ebc-general/machine-learning/addmo-automated-ml-regression.git`

-Create new environment using venv or conda
+2. Create new environment using venv or conda

 	Using venv:
 	`python3 -m venv .venv`
 	`source .venv/bin/activate`

 	Using conda:
 	Open command line and create a python 3.10 or above environment via:
 	`conda create --name ADDMo python=3.10 `

 	Type y for accepting to install first packages:
 	` y`

 	Activate environment:
 	`conda activate ADDMo`

-Change directory in command line to the project path using: `cd <Path to your local ADDMo repo>`
+3. Change directory in command line to the project path using: `cd <Path to your local ADDMo repo>`

-Install required packages via:
+4. Install required packages via:
    `pip install .`

-Also install this repo manually using: `pip install git+https://github.com/RWTH-EBC/streamlit-pydantic.git`

-Set the conda environment "ADDMo" as interpreter for e.g. in PyCharm
+5. Set the conda environment "ADDMo" as interpreter for e.g. in PyCharm